Medical Certifier Information

 The Missouri Bureau of Vital Records has field representative staff who travel the state training vital record data providers.
 Field staff can also arrange for telephone/web conference training calls.

-If you are a vital record data provider (local county health agency, funeral home/director, hospital/licensed birthing center, county official, medical certifier, etc.) and would like to request a personalized training session or gain access to MoEVR, please call 573-751-6387, option 4
+If you are a vital record data provider (local county health agency, funeral home/director, hospital/licensed birthing center, county official, medical certifier, etc.) and would like to request a personalized training session or gain access to MoEVR, call 573-751-6387, option 4